 - Getting trims at a set time of year (or reactively, when the ends look split and frayed)

-- Finding the right hair products for their hair type
+- Finding the right hair products for our hair type

 There’s nothing wrong with those things.
-In fact, you shoud be doing every single one of them.
+In fact, you should be doing every single one of them.

-Yet, while all of that is great, there’s one little but impactful action that you should be doing as well.
+Yet, while all of that is great, that one little but impactful action of cleaning your hair tools should not be overlooked!

 Yes, it’s that simple but that big of a deal as well.
 When is the last time you cleaned those items?
 Tools like: